What Makes a Good Retail Sales Training Program?

 2. Can Do Instructions

-Salespeople don’t need a list of things not to do but often are given them anyway.
-Without a foundation of how to create an exceptional experience for a customer, do-not-do lists leave lots of room for error.
+Salespeople don’t need a list of things not to do, but they are often given to them anyway.
+Without a foundation of creating an exceptional customer experience, do-not-do lists leave lots of room for error.
 Sales training should provide retail employees with clear expectations and actionable behaviors.
 When they step on the sales floor, they should think about everything they’ve been taught to do instead of what they’ve been warned against.

 3. Brief Sessions